alishdipani/Old_Website/_posts/2018-08-29-Neural-Style-Transfer-Audio.md

 After generation of audio phase reconstruction is done so as to convert the audio back to time domain from frequency domain.
 Griffin-Lim algorithm is used for reconstruction.
 Also, instead of using white noise to generate the final audio, the content audio is used which also prevents calculations as content loss is no longer needed, only style loss is used which is similar to images.

+### Hyperparameter tuning

+To calculate the style loss, standard error back-propogation is done.

 <!---
 # <ins>Implementation</ins>